dylanlawrence/trellis-nginx-build/README.md

 Role Variables
 --------------

-There are too many to list here, look in: _defaults/main.yml_
+There are too many to list here, look in:

+_defaults/main.yml_

-_TODO: Make variables accessable from group_vars_
+ - TODO: Are variables accessible from group_vars?

 Trellis Variables